krakan/outbackcdx-statistics/README.md

 ## Description

-Fetches the OutbackCDX index and prints the number and size of stored objects for each collection, month, top level domain, 2nd level domain, content-type and file extension.
+Fetches the [OutbackCDX](https://github.com/nla/outbackcdx) index and prints the number and size of stored objects for each collection, month, top level domain, 2nd level domain, content-type and file extension.

 Collection names are read from the OutbackCDX data directory unless given as arguments.

 May optionally re-calculate previously collected data read from a CSV-file.

+## Requirements

+The tool needs a standard Perl 5.8 or later or an older Perl version plus the Time::Piece module.
+Also HTTP access to an OutbackCDX index is required.
+Access to the OutbackCDX data directory is needed to avoid having to type the collection names as command line arguments.
+The `curl` command is used to fetch the CDX data and `gzip` or `bzip2` is needed to compress and decompress the output and input files.

 ## Reason